 - Cost: Affordable (¥1,000 upwards for food and drink for one person)

-- Tips: When you’re first seated, ask for a nama-biiru (draught beer) to surprise the locals!
+- Tips: When first seated, ask for a nama-biiru (draught beer) to surprise the locals!

 Hang out in Tsutsujigaoka Park